-M-NCPPC has 35,156 acres of Parkland divided into large countywide and smaller community use parks which include a wealth of recreation facilities (see APPENDIX 1).
-Overall, Montgomery County has a total of 66,067 acres of parkland, recreation space, and open space.
+M-NCPPC has 35,267 acres of Parkland divided into large countywide and smaller community use parks which include a wealth of recreation facilities.
 The County is fortunate to have many partners providing open space protection with each providing a portion of the open space preservation.
 In addition to M-NCPPC and Municipal Parkland, these partners include Federal and State Parks, public school open space, the Washington Suburban Sanitary Commission, and private open space areas.
+In 2005 this was an overall total of at 68,893 acres countywide.